nagyistoce/cocoatutorials/bin/ReadMe.txt

-renamer            Rename files en-mass tree               Recursive tree utility tttt               test bed wheres             A bit like which
+renamer            Rename files en-mass tree               Recursive tree utility tttt               test bed wheres             A lot like which which

 Python Scripts